Zhouxunzhe/BestMan_Pybullet/README.md

 - [🚀 Working citing BestMan](#-working-citing-bestman)

 ## 🔥 News
+- [2024-11] We released version 0.2.0, optimizing modules such as Install and Robotics API.
 - [2024-10] We release the [paper](http://arxiv.org/abs/2410.13407) of BestMan.

 ## 🏠 Getting Started